ClDaly2904/beauty-broker/docs/README.md

 Before beginning to code the Beauty Broker website, I took some time to reflect on what it was that users would expect from a skincare website.
 I used GitHub's Projects feature to create a User Stories board to list all of the user goals I had come up with, and the epics that the vast majority of these would fall under.

-Before writing any of the actual code for the Beauty Broker website, I took some time to evalaute what users would typically expect from a restaurant website.
-I used GitHub's Project's feature to create a User Stories board that I updated as I went along to keep track of the User Goals that I had decided upon.

 ![Screenshot of user stories board](images/user-stories-1.png)
 ![Screenshot of user stories board](images/user-stories-2.png)